 I have to admit I’ve never been quite sure when was the best time to start taking the boys to the dentist.
+When I was looking up when I should take the boys to the dentist, I found this post on where did the word dentist come from, its pretty interesting.
 I worried if I took them too soon they wouldn’t really cooperate and a stressful experience make make them not want to go again but too late and they risk developing problems and needing treatment.
-Dr Janet Clarke of the British Dental Association has kindly agreed to fill me in on the best way to approach your child’s first appointment.
+Dr Janet Clarke of the British Dental Association has kindly agreed to fill me in on the best way to approach dentistry for children and your child’s first appointment.

 When is the best time to first take a child to the dentist?